christophhart/HISE/hi_snex/Readme.md

 b[12] = 12.0f;
 ```

 **There is an out-of-bounds check that prevents read access violations** if you use an invalid array index.
+This comes with some performance overhead, which can be deactivated using a compiler flag.

 ### Ternary Operator